 Shown Their Work: The premise of the documentary is to show how giant six-legged, flying lizards that breathe fire could exist.
 And it mostly succeeds.

 Stock Footage: You'll be seeing that shot of the mountain dragon's head entering the frame, then turning to face something a lot.
 Sometimes it's flipped so she's looking the other way.
 Along with several other shots recycled several times (curiously, only the mountain dragon segment has this reuse of footage).

 Together in Death: In the end, the mother dragon and the daughter dragon that was discovered and studied was put in a museum exhibit together.

 Too Dumb to Live: The human hunters in the mountain dragon segment, one of whom thought it was a good idea to charge straight into the path of a rhinoceros-sized flying predator that breathes fire and presumably killed tens of other hunters who made the same mistake.

-Vertebrate with Extra Limbs - Most species shown have six (four legs and two wings).
-The "Prehistoric Dragon" they presumably descend from has four (two wings and two legs) and the extra legs came to be via a later, somewhat massive mutation that affected the Homeobox genes that regulate growth and development in animals.
+Vertebrate with Extra Limbs: Most species shown have six (four legs and two wings).
+The "Marine Dragon" they presumably descend from has four (two wings and two legs) and the extra legs came to be via a later, somewhat massive mutation that affected the homeobox genes that regulate growth and development in animals.

-The Tyrannosaurus almost killed the young dragon, the mother only wanted it gone, and used her fire only after the T. rex had grabbed and broken her wing, dooming her as well.
+The Worf Effect: Look, a Tyrannosaurus rex!
+What do you think will be the dragon's breakfast?
+Subverted: the Tyrannosaurus almost killed the young dragon, the mother only wanted it gone, and used her fire only after the T. rex had grabbed and broken her wing, dooming her as well.
 So the fight was pretty much a draw.